sideye/conspicuous_consumption/log.md

 	- Average amount of likes by men & women for a rudas post containing champagne: 2.5294117647058822, 2.235294117647059
 	- Average amount of likes by men & women for a oxford post containing vodka: 4.333333333333333, 3.3333333333333335 //NOTE: only 3 posts
 	- Average amount of likes by men & women for a oxford post containing champagne: 3.176470588235294, 3.588235294117647
+	- I am personally a little skeptical of the gender accuracy, as there may be many sources of bias: from being able to collect only the first 10 likes to the gender detectors via Face API and name guesser.

 Next Steps
 - ~Port the selenium code into a `.py` file (instead of through jupyter notebook), and merge with existing scraper function.
 Clean up entire program and add more documentation.~